Model behaviors and approachability on the telephone or by email.

 Tips for Email Responses

-- Check email responses for consistency when multiple librarians work on different emails to insure patrons are being served equally.
+- Check email responses for consistency when multiple librarians work on different emails to ensure patrons are being served equally.

 - Use clear and descriptive subject line entries.